 You can stream Sling TV on pretty much every platform.
 The service supports common streaming platforms such as Chromecast, Roku, Apple TV, Amazon Fire TV, and even Samsung/LG Smart TVs.
 You can also stream on your web browser, and all iOS/Android mobile devices.

 The main reason most people choose Sling TV is because it’s inexpensive.
-But if you add HLN and a DVR to the cost of your Sling Orange subscription, the cost is $30.
-For Sling Blue, it would be $35 – the same cost as DirecTV Now.
+But if you add HLN and a DVR to the cost of your Sling Orange subscription, the cost is $35.
+For Sling Blue, it would also be $35.
+This makes the whole combination package still cheaper than one of Sling TV’s chief competitors, DirecTV Now.

 Still, you can get a free 7-day trial of the service, so you can give it a shot, and see if you like it.